 That family history was part of the launching point for a portrait & interview series I started envisioning last month.
 So much has changed since those days back in the 70’s but of course the way of discussing race & ethnicity issues here on Scandinavia has taken on its own form.

-Meeting with, photographing & interviewing Scandinavian citizens & residents of Afro and/or Caribbean descent is my method of beginning to explore some of my own questions of culture, home & belonging.
+Meeting with, photographing & interviewing Scandinavian citizens & residents with both roots in both the Nordic region & African diaspora is my method of exploring issues of culture, home & belonging.

-Interview & portraits will also be largely focused on those identifying as ‘Afro Nordic’ (be it ‘AfroSvensk’, ‘AfroDansk’, ‘AfroNorsk’ & so forth).
+Interview & portraits will are with those who identify as ‘Afro Nordic’ (be it ‘AfroSvensk’, ‘AfroDansk’, ‘AfroNorsk’ & so forth).
 Many of these individuals are 1st generation biracial citizens who inhabit that interesting place of being mixed & not looking ethnically ‘Nordic’ but in many other senses being ‘native’ here- culturally, linguistically etc. Issues of heritage & belonging are often central to their life narratives & for me a fascinating launching point for this portrait & interview series.